awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 The bucket you are attempting to access must be addressed using the specified endpoint.
 ```

-If at all possible, make sure your cluster and your data source are the same Region\.
+If at all possible, make sure your cluster and your data source are in the same Region\.
 You can specify a different Region by using the [REGION](copy-parameters-data-source-s3.md#copy-region) option with the COPY command\.

 **Note**
 If your cluster and your data source are in different AWS Regions, you incur data transfer costs\.
 You also have higher latency\.

-**COPY Command Fails**
+**COPY command fails**
 Query STL\_LOAD\_ERRORS to discover the errors that occurred during specific loads\.
 For more information, see [STL\_LOAD\_ERRORS](r_STL_LOAD_ERRORS.md)\.

 ## Load takes too long<a name="queries-troubleshooting-load-takes-too-long"></a>